-The proof above has the advantage of being more general but it also requires conditions on the monolithic operators.
-Since we are interested in specific PDEs and different approaches of splitting, we want here to consider more in details the case of the Dual-Porosity model (where $B=C$ or $B=C^\top$, and the Quad-Laplacian (when $B=-C^\top$).
-We apply block-Gauss-Seidel iterations, and a generic relaxation (e.g., the Schur-based explained above) on one equation only, i.e.,
+The proof above has the advantage of being more general, but it also requires conditions for a coercive and symmetric monolithic relaxation operator $\LL$, chosen based on the continuity constant $\Ae$ and the coercivity constant of the monolithic operator $\AA$.
+In this section, we consider more in detail the case of the Dual-Porosity model (where $B=C$ or $B=C^\top$, and the Quad-Laplacian (when $B=-C^\top$) and we focus on the block-Gauss-Seidel iterations, with a generic relaxation (e.g., the Schur-based explained above) applied on one equation only, i.e.,

 where ${L}$ is, for example, an approximate Schur complement, such as $ L = C \Aapp^{-1} B$.